 Learning linked to the real world.

-Impact Projects are a unique opportunity for our learners to pursue their interests in real world contexts.
-Every Wednesday, learners work with responsive mentors and authentic partners to develop skills and dispositions necessary for future success, and build the personal agency needed to tackle life’s and the world’s challenges.
-Our Four Principles guide quality projects:
+Impact Projects provide a unique opportunity for learners to pursue their interests in real-world contexts.
+Each Wednesday, students collaborate with responsive mentors and authentic partners to develop the skills and dispositions essential for future success, while building the personal agency needed to face both life’s challenges and global issues.
+The quality of these projects is guided by four core principles:

 - Student ownership and agency